sumbach/modern-cljs/doc/tutorial-17.md

 In the [previous tutorial][1] we reached an important milestone on our path of reducing code duplication.
-We were able to share the same form validation and corresponding unit testing codebase between the client and server.
-Anytime in the future that we need to update the validation rules and the corresponding unit testing, we'll be able to do it in one shared location, which is a big plus in terms of maintenance time and costs.
+We were able to share the same form validation and corresponding unit tests between the client and server.
+Any time in the future that we need to update the validation rules and the corresponding unit testing, we'll be able to do it in one shared location, which is a big plus in terms of maintenance time and costs.